 Cataract Surgery Multifocal Lens

 Most cataracts develop as part of the aging process, but may be present at birth (congenital) or result from an injury, systemic disease (diabetes), or steroid use.
 Using specialized equipment, cataracts as well as other eye diseases, are diagnosed during a complete eye examination by an eye doctor.
 The mere presence of a cataract does not indicate the need for surgery.
 Some cataracts may be slow growing, and vision may be corrected by stronger glasses for a period of time.
 Some cataracts develop more rapidly than others and an eye doctor can monitor changes in vision and cataracts with periodic eye examinations.

 No Stitch Cataract Surgery

-The physicians at Alexandria Eye and Laser Center perform cataract surgery without any needles.
+The physicians at Louisiana Eye and Laser perform cataract surgery without any needles.
 There is no need for IV sedation, stitches, or an eye patch after surgery.
 Patients are able to resume most normal activities immediately after surgery.
 Astigmatism correction may also be accomplished at the time of cataract removal.

 Introducing ReLACS - Refractive Laser Assisted Cataract Surgery and Premium Lens Options